Local Quasi-Exponential Growth Models: Kernel Differential Equation Regression and Mouse Tumor Growth Data: Simulation Study on Mouse Tumor Growth Data

 Furthermore, the second-degree Taylor expansion gives

-When implemented in the DE-constrained regression methodology, we refer to the models that apply the expansions (\ref{eqn:1st}) and (\ref{eqn:2nd}) as the first-degree and second-degree local quasi-growth models, respectively, which employ first-degree and second-degree DE-constrained regressions.
+When implemented in the DE-constrained regression methodology, we refer to the models that apply the expansions (\ref{eqn:1st}) and (\ref{eqn:2nd}) as the first-degree and second-degree local quasi-growth models, respectively.

-Since we do not know the true model for this data set, we arbitrarily choose the local linear estimate for the full data set as the ``truth''.
-The bandwidth is obtained using the \verb!dpill! function (\citet{ruppert1995effective}) in the \textit{KernSmooth} package (\citet{wand1995kernsmooth}) in R: $h = 2.38$.
-The standard deviation of the residuals is obtained as 0.089.
-The local linear fit $\widehat{G}_{\ell \ell}(x)$, together with the standard deviation become the basis of another simulation study whereby new observations are generated at the original design points $x_i$ according to a normal distribution with mean $\widehat{G}_{ll}(x_i)$ ($i \in 1, 2, \ldots, 10$) and the empirical standard deviation.
+Since we do not know the true model for this data set, we use the local linear estimate fitted to the full data set as the reference ``truth''.
+The bandwidth was selected using the \verb!dpill! function \citep{ruppert1995effective} from the \textit{KernSmooth} package \citep{wand1995kernsmooth} in R, yielding $h = 2.38$.
+The standard deviation of the residuals was estimated as 0.089.

+For each simulation iteration, new observations were generated at the original design points $x_i$ ($i = 1, 2, \ldots, 10$) according to a normal distribution with mean $\widehat{G}_{ll}(x_i)$ and standard deviation 0.089.
+We created two sparse design scenarios: (1) removing observations 5, 6, 7, and 8 (moderately sparse), and (2) removing observations 4, 5, 6, 7, and 8 (highly sparse).
+For each scenario, 1000 simulated datasets were generated.